 Avian Studios, LLC was originally founded by Dr. M. Scott Echols (left), a board certified avian veterinary specialist, to create educational media that help people improve and enrich the lives of captive birds.
 Over time, the focus has changed to advancing our understanding anatomy of companion, collection and wild animals and working to get this information into the public domain.
 The founder strongly believes that by better understanding anatomy as a foundational science, animal care can be improved worldwide.

-Dr Echols received the 2005 Ted Lafeber International Avian Practitioner of the Year award, the 2007 Texas Non-Traditional Species Veterinarian of the Year award, two 2017 Wellcome Images awards, the 2018 Distinguished Texas A&M Alumnus Award and he has had two original watercolor paintings (‘Two Collared Aracaris’ (pictured right) and ‘Archaeopteryx’) appear on the cover of the international Journal of Avian Medicine and Surgery and one (‘Aoudad’) appear on the cover of the Journal of the American Veterinary Medical Association.
-In 2017, Dr Echols was featured on NPR’s Science Friday in both video and audio formats and The Atlantic’s Quartz online publication.
+Dr. Echols received the 2005 Ted Lafeber International Avian Practitioner of the Year award, the 2007 Texas Non-Traditional Species Veterinarian of the Year award, two 2017 Wellcome Images awards, the 2018 Distinguished Texas A&M Alumnus Award and he has had two original watercolor paintings (‘Two Collared Aracaris’ (pictured below) and ‘Archaeopteryx’) appear on the cover of the international Journal of Avian Medicine and Surgery and one (‘Aoudad’) appear on the cover of the Journal of the American Veterinary Medical Association.
+In 2017, Dr. Echols was featured on NPR’s Science Friday in both video and audio formats and The Atlantic’s Quartz online publication.

 Scott is an Adjunct Professor at Texas A&M College of Veterinary Medicine, a past President for the Association for Avian Veterinarians, a frequent lecturer at multiple universities and conferences in the US and abroad, as well as author and filmmaker.

 After completing a bird medicine and surgery residency with Dr. Brian Speer (left) at the Medical Center for Birds in Oakley, California, Scott became the Director of Avian Medical and Surgical Services at Westgate Pet and Bird Hospital.
-Now Dr Echols lives with his family in Utah and works worldwide.
+Now Dr. Echols lives with his family in Utah and works worldwide.
 He most frequently works locally at Parrish Creek Veterinary Clinic.

 It was at this time that he added film to his efforts.
 Since then his film work has been centered on providing teaching videos to other veterinarians and bird owners.
 His focus on teaching foraging techniques to improve the lives of pet birds along with his short movie ‘Captive Foraging’ have gained him international attention.